Siegfried Marcus: Marcus' cars

+In the 1904 book, The Motor, it was stated that Siegfried Marcus is widely credited with having invented the benzine motor.

+John Nixon of The London Times in 1938 considered Marcus' development of the motor car to have been experimental, as opposed to Benz who took the concept from experimental to production.
+Nixon described Marcus' cars as "impractical".
+In 1950, The Times described his second car erroneously as being built in 1875, and the first petrol-powered road vehicle.
+A description of its first journey of 7.5 miles from Vienna to Klosterneuberg was included in the article.
+In 1968 and 1971, it was disproved that Marcus had constructed his car in 1875; it was built in 1888/89.
+Since the car was moved to the Vienna Technical Museum in 1918, it has only been driven twice, once when sent for display in Sweden.

 Nazi rewrite

 Because of Marcus' Jewish ancestry, his name and all memorabilia, particularly in Austria, vanished under the Nazis.
-In 1937 the Austrian Harand Movement Against Racial Hatred had issued a series of stamps featuring prominent Jews, including Marcus, who had contributed to mankind in response to the Ewiger Jude (eternal Jew) exhibition by Julius Streicher in Munich.
-Marcus was credited as having invented the petrol driven motor car.
+In 1937, the Austrian Harand Movement Against Racial Hatred had issued a series of stamps featuring prominent Jews, including Marcus, who had contributed to mankind in response to The Eternal Jew art exhibition by Julius Streicher in Munich.
+Marcus was credited by the movement as having invented the petrol driven motor car.
 With the German occupation of Austria in March 1938, the memorial in front of the Vienna Technical University was removed.
 After World War II, the monument was rebuilt and his car, which had been hidden, was returned to display.

 Marcus was removed from German encyclopedias as the inventor of the modern car, under a directive from the German Ministry for Propaganda during World War II.
 His name was replaced with the names of Daimler and Benz.
 The directive (in German) read as follows: